 I've made them with both fresh and frozen blueberries.
 My blueberries are large and not super sweet.
 If yours are the smaller and sweeter wild variety, you may want to use less sugar in the middle layer.

-Feel free to substitute whole wheat flour for some or all of the white flour in the crust and/or the streusel topping.
-To give them another healthy boost, you could mix some chopped walnuts or almonds or pecans into the topping.
+Feel free to substitute white whole wheat flour for some or all of the all-purpose flour in the crust and/or the streusel topping.
+To give the bars another healthy boost, you could mix some chopped walnuts or almonds or pecans into the topping.